top of page

 • Acceleration of access and benefit-sharing

-As part of our advocacy, WECAN will present policy interventions, on-the-ground biodiversity and climate justice projects, and system change frameworks.
+As part of our advocacy, WECAN will present policy interventions, on-the-ground biodiversity protection and climate justice projects, and system change frameworks.
 We will emphasize the root causes of interconnected crises and advocate for just solutions that foster a healthy and equitable world.

 WECAN will be advocating at the UN CBD COP16 for: